-A few years back, I started wondering if I could DIY my own dry shampoo for my hair color at home.
-Of course, I can’t pump it into an aerosol container at home, but I can definitely replicate the basic premise of dry shampoo, which is some sort of powder that absorbs the oil.
+A few years back, I started wondering if I could DIY my own dry shampoo for my dark hair at home.
+Of course, I can’t pump it into an aerosol container at home, but I can definitely replicate the basic premise of natural dry shampoo, which is some sort of powder that absorbs the oil.

 I started playing with different absorbent powders, and the combo I figured out for my hair was arrowroot powder (or cornstarch works equally well), cocoa powder, and touch of activated charcoal for my hair.
 Bonus: I smell DELICIOUS.

 I use an old kabuki makeup brush to apply it to my roots liberally, and because it comes pretty close to matching my hair color, I don’t need to brush or comb it in (which I don’t do because of natural curl anyway).
 I do use my fingers to massage it in, which is always a nice little self-care moment!
 You can also add the mixture to a shaker bottle and apply it that way.
 And, if you prefer, brushing and combing through will do the trick to get it mixed in, too.

 It really does blend right in.
 This is after applying without any brushing or combing.
 I dare you to see the dry shampoo!

 Customizing Your DIY Dry Shampoo For Your Hair Color

 So what if you don’t have dark brunette hair like I do?
 Well, it’s time to get creative and make your own perfect mix.
 Here are some suggestions: